 The gardens are planted with gingko, pines, camellias, rhododendrons and beech trees, and your path might be crossed by a peacock or two.

-At the centre of the park the old palace was replaced by the semi-spherical Pavilhão Rosa Mota, which has hosted exhibitions in the past, but is awaiting renovation.
+At the centre of the park the old palace was replaced by the semi-spherical Super Bock Arena (Pavilhão Rosa Mota), which hosts cultural and sports events.

 14. Church of Santa Clara

 Built next to the most prominent section of Porto’s medieval defensive walls, this church was completed in 1457 to replace a medieval convent.